-Weight loss surgery may be covered subject to the indications listed below and per your plan documents.
+Weight loss surgery is generally not covered for cosmetic reasons to improve the appearance of the member, but may be covered subject to the indications listed below.

 We encourage members to check with Member Services regarding their health plan benefits for weight loss surgery.
 Member Services can be reached at 952-883-5000 or 1-800-883-2177 (outside the metro area).
 All members must meet criteria for coverage regardless of where the service is provided.

 Weight loss surgery is covered when the member has been evaluated and treated by an in-network designated weight loss surgical physician and all of the following are met:

 - A member must have a documented history of BMI equal to or greater than 40 or a documented history of a BMI greater than 35 with associated health conditions that do not respond to medical management.
 Associated health conditions for the purpose of this topic are defined as